 3. Mứt Tết

 As the name suggested, this kind of sweet delicacies is only served during Tết.
-Typically, this once-in-year dessert was used as treats for guests, often preparing in a platter full of candied fruits and roasted seeds before hand.
+Typically, this once-in-year dessert was used as treats for guests, often preparing in a platter full of candied fruits and roasted seeds beforehand.
 People usually take this chance to indulge in some sweet bites, as a good luck charm for a sweet new beginning.
-Mứt Tết comes in large variety of flavors, including coconut, carrot, pumpkin, lotus seed, etc.
+Mứt Tết comes in large variety of flavours, including coconut, carrot, pumpkin, lotus seed, etc.

 4. Ngũ quả